miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Remember, we were only able to calculate the current because we used an equivalent series resistance.
 So, before we can calculate the voltage drops across each resistor, we will always have to calculate the current.

+The same applies to our series test circuit, with the 100 Ohm and 220 Ohm resistors.
+We know that the flowing current should be 2.8125 mA.
+So, if we multiply this current with the resistances, we get:

+2.8125V and 6.1875V, which together is exactly 9V.

 We can see that our calculations are correct if we measure the voltage with a multimeter.
-As calculated, we have a voltage drop of 6V across the first resistor and a voltage drop of 3V across the second.
+As calculated, we have a voltage drop of 2.8125V across the first resistor and a voltage drop of 6.1875V across the second.
 If we look at the total voltage drop we have 9V.

 #### Kirchhoff's Current Law
 The other Kirchhoff's law states that in a circuit the current splits in a junction.
 In any given node in a circuit, the total amount of current must be zero.
 The current that flows into a node must be the same as the current that flows out of the node.
 If we think about the concept, it makes perfect sense, as otherwise energy would be lost.

 In our first and second resistor circuit examples, we do not have any junctions.
 So, let's immediately analyze Circuit Three.

-We first can apply the role of net zero loops.
+We first can apply the rule of net zero loops.
 So, we can immediately identify that the voltage drop across resistor one and resistor two both must be 9V.

 We can calculate the currents for both paths.
 I1 = 9/1000 = 9mA